 Many parents also like to include a little present or thought.
 Here are some unique and thoughtful gifts to consider:

-- Personalized Water Bottles- teachers often only have a few minutes to eat lunch and run to the bathroom, so having a bottle of water or cold drink in their classroom is always a pleasure.
-If your name is on it, they will get it back if they leave it in the faculty room!
+1. Personalized Water Bottles – Teachers often only have a few minutes to eat lunch and run to the bathroom, so having a bottle of water or cold drink in their classroom is always a pleasure.
+If their name is on it, they will get it back if they leave it in the faculty room!
 Perfect.

 3. Stationary – This one is always a hit.
-Teacher always need cards, notepads, etc. Personalized ones are adorable, but if you don’t have time to order, pick up a cute pack in the stationary section at the dollar store or TJ max.
-If you really want to be a gem- include a few stamps!
+Teachers always need cards, notepads, etc. Personalized ones are adorable, but if you don’t have time to order, pick up a cute pack in the stationary section at the dollar store or TJ max.
+If you really want to be a gem – include a few stamps!

 4. Personalized pencils or a pen – Again – this one will never go to waste!
 Teachers always need writing utensils.
 You can add the teacher’s name, which is a really thoughtful and considerate gift.